naomihunt25/ceioty-media/README.md

 ![lighthouse result portfolio page](assets/images/lighthouse-portfolio.webp) <br>
 The portfolio page received a score of 77 for performance and 78 for best practices during the Google DevTools Lighthouse audit.<br>

-*Performance*: The page scored 77 because, although the images were compressed and converted to the WebP format to optimize loading times, the high-quality images used were necessary to showcase the drone services effectively.
-This aligns with the requirements of User Story 4, which emphasized presenting high-resolution visuals to highlight the offerings.
-Additionally, YouTube videos were embedded instead of using the video tag, helping to improve loading speed by utilizing YouTube's optimized streaming infrastructure.<br>
+*Performance*: The page scored 77 because, although the images were compressed and converted to the WebP format to optimise loading times, the high-quality images used were necessary to showcase the drone services effectively.
+This aligns with the requirements of User Story 4, which emphasised presenting high-resolution visuals to highlight the offerings.
+Additionally, YouTube videos were embedded instead of using the video tag, helping to improve loading speed by utilising YouTube's optimised streaming infrastructure.<br>

 ![lighthouse result portfolio page](assets/images/lighthouse-portfolio-best-practices.webp) <br>
 *Best practices*: The score of 78 was impacted by warnings about the use of third-party cookies, which arose from embedding YouTube videos.
 Since these cookies are an inherent part of YouTube's embedding functionality, they could not be modified or removed.